Enter your search word or phrase below:

 “This tremendous gift allows us to deepen our work here at CTS and in the world, creating fresh approaches to challenge anti-Muslim bias and all forms of religious intolerance,” affirms Rev. Lisa Seiwert, project director of the IRI.

 The gift provides scholarship funding for Muslim Studies students to help increase the religious diversity of students studying at CTS.
 A United Church of Christ (UCC) affiliated seminary, CTS currently has students from more than 40 faith traditions enrolled, including a number of Jewish and Muslim students.

 The gift will also enable CTS to add a concentration in Muslim Studies to its curriculum, and to fund an affiliated professor in Muslim Studies.
 The Seminary first began offering courses in Muslim Studies with the appointment of Dr. Rami Nashashibi as visiting professor for Sociology of Religion and Muslim Studies from 2014-2017.
 CTS has been offering courses in Jewish Studies since 2009, under the direction of Rabbi Dr. Rachel S. Mikva, Rabbi Herman Schaalman Endowed Chair in Jewish Studies.

 CTS hopes to leverage the initiatives launched with this gift to highlight fundraising efforts to fund an endowed chair in Muslim Studies.
 Through the IRI, CTS plans to increase its interfaith initiatives.
-The IRI will be hosting its annual RIOTcon conference April 19-20 entitled, Beloved is a Verb: Challenging Anti-Muslim Bias & Christian Privilege.
+The IRI will be hosting its biennial RIOTcon conference April 19-20 entitled, Beloved is a Verb: Challenging Anti-Muslim Bias & Christian Privilege.
 For more information about RIOTcon please visit ctschicago.edu/riotcon/2018.